Coffee County Vehicle Impound Guide

 After 30 Days

-In Tennessee, if a vehicle remains unclaimed at an impound lot for an extended period (typically 30 days), the lot has the right to initiate a lien sale to recover their costs.
-This means they can sell your vehicle to the public.
-Do everything possible to retrieve your vehicle before it reaches this point.
+Under Tennessee law, if a vehicle remains unclaimed after 30 days, the impound lot can initiate a lien sale to recover the accrued costs.
+This means they can sell your vehicle at auction.
+Do not let it reach this point.

 If You Can't Afford the Fees